 Many manufacturers make a three-prong flash hider with prongs of different length.
 Since we get asked about this quite a bit, the reasoning is simple enough to cover here.
 Open prongs of the same length have a tendency to create a “tuning fork effect” as the projectile leaves the barrel.
 By using prongs of differing lengths, they reduce the resonating effect and remove that pesky PING that can be bothersome to some shooters.

-Although they are less prolific as compared to muzzle brakes and flash hiders, we thought we should mention another alternative: compensators.
-The main purpose of this type of device is to hinder the vertical climb of a muzzle by porting gas in a contradictory direction.
+Compensators haven't been as prolific as muzzle brakes or flash hiders in the past, but they have become more popular throughout the years.
+The main purpose of this type of device is to hinder the vertical climb of a muzzle by porting gas in a contradictory direction or omnidirectionally.

 Said differently, a 1/2x28 thread count is a ½” diameter with 28 threads per inch.
 Additionally, a m13.5x1 thread pitch is 13.5mm in diameter with a thread every 1mm.

-Generally speaking, if you’re shooting suppressed, we usually see people use flash hiders for a variety of reasons, but most particularly noted for (1) not typically having to time it, and (2) suppressed shooting already helps reduce recoil.
+Generally speaking, if you’re shooting suppressed, we usually see people use flash hiders for a variety of reasons.
+The biggest reasons people use flash hiders is for (1) not typically having to time it, and (2) suppressed shooting already helps reduce recoil.

 Muzzle brakes inside of suppressors act as a sacrificial baffle - it is thought that the ports will absorb some of the initial blast.
 However, the amount of absorption is still up for debate, and there’s an argument to be made that it’s negligible.
 In the grand scheme of things, if you purchase a quality suppressor, having a muzzle brake potentially absorbing some of the initial blast errs more on the trivial side than beneficial.

 So there you have it.
-A quick crash course on all things mounts and some terminology that usually gets coupled with it.
-We understand that this topic can be dense, so reach out to us if you have any questions!
+A quick crash course on all things muzzle devices and some terminology that usually gets coupled with it.
+We understand that this topic can be dense, so reach out to us if you have any questions.
+We've got customer service representatives standing by on our live chat to assist you!